Configuring Jenkins CLI tool with non-TrustStore TLS certificates

 1 minute readAutomation

-If your CloudBees CI instance has been secured with a non-TrustStore SSL certificate, then you may need to configure your local machine running the Jenkins CLI tool, to allow it to successfully communicate with CloudBees CI.
+If your CloudBees CI instance has been secured with a non-TrustStore TLS certificate, then you may need to configure your local machine running the Jenkins CLI tool, to allow it to successfully communicate with CloudBees CI.

 In Firefox, this can be done by doing the following: